 (Co-author of How to Grow an EMERGENCY Garden)

-Growing snapdragon in the flower bed provides cool season color and a mid-sized plant to balance tall background plants and shorter bedding plants in the front.
+Growing snapdragon (Antirrhinum majus) in the flower bed provides cool season color and a mid-sized plant to balance tall background plants and shorter bedding plants in the front.
 Learn how to grow snapdragon for early spring blooms.

 Numerous varieties of snapdragon exist with dwarf, intermediate and tall flowering stems that provide a range of colors to work with in the garden.
 Snapdragons are available in most colors except blue and co-ordinate or contrast with other early spring bloomers.
 Height of the snapdragon may reach 3 feet or as short as 6 inches.